p-adams/rescript-todo-app/README.md

 - Hooks to manage application state
 - Router to handle routing

-in order provide the following features:
+In order provide the following features:

 - add new todo to todo list
 - remove todo from todo list